 The work doesn’t disappear because you did something fun today.

-Along those lines, when you’re in one of those busy periods where you’re moving from place to place every couple days, that perfect balance can be hard to achieve.
-I’m a freelance content writer.
-There are weeks where I have more to do than others, and days when I’m not on deadline.
+Along those lines, when you’re in one of those busy periods where you’re moving from place to place every couple of days, that perfect balance can be hard to achieve.

 Yes, the flexibility with nomadic travel is great, but it can also be stressful if you’re not great at time management.
 Thankfully, I’d worked as a freelancer before and got a taste of the hustle, but traveling while freelancing is another level.